satyamsettyeswara/DevOpsWebPipeline/docker/readme.md

 To run container
-    docker run -v $(pwd):/app:ro -v /app/node_modules --env PORT=3000 -p 3000:3000 -d --name node-contianer node-image check in localhost:3000 whether application is running or not
+    docker run -v $(pwd):/app:ro -v /app/node_modules --env PORT=3000 -p 3000:3000 -d --name node-contianer node-image check in localhost:3000 whether application is running or not To exec into the container
+    docker exec -it node-container bash